akkartik/mu/subx/Readme.md

 forbidding to make sense of, so here's a quick orientation.
 You will need familiarity with binary and hexadecimal encodings (starting with '0x') for numbers, and maybe a few other things.
-Email [me](mailto:mu@akkartik.com) anytime if something isn't clear.
+Email [me](mailto:mu@akkartik.com) any time if something isn't clear.
 I love explaining this stuff for as long as it takes.

 The x86 instructions SubX supports can take anywhere from 1 to 13 bytes.
 Early